-Do American expats pay U.S. and local taxes?
+Do American expats continue to pay U.S. and state income taxes?

 Yes.
 Even if you are a permanent resident or citizen of a foreign country, if you remain a U.S. citizen or green card holder who works abroad, you are still required to file U.S. taxes and report your income.
 However, certain rules and benefits are available to expats, like the foreign earned income exclusion.

 If you’ve been living abroad for a while and you were honestly unaware of your U.S. and state tax obligations, don’t panic.
-H&R Block holds over 1,700 offices outside the U.S. to help you with your expat taxes and more.
+H&R Block has assisted U.S. taxpayers by filing over 720 million tax returns worldwide, including taxpayers residing in over 170 countries.

 Have more questions?
 Ready to file?
 No matter how complicated your U.S. tax return is, there's an Expat Tax Expert ready to help.
 Get started with Virtual Expat Tax Preparation from H&R Block Expat Tax Services.